THEMIXT/staff/Discord-Integration.md

     notifyCleared: true
     notifyCreate: true
     notifyThresholdReached: true

+  # Alt Accounts Detection section
+  altDetect:
+    webhookUrl: ""

+    # Levels that should be notified to discord, leave empty to disable all notifications.
+Should be semi-colon separated
+    # possible values: POSITIVE, FAIRLY_POSITIVE, POSSIBLE, NOT_LIKELY
+    # example value: POSITIVE;FAIRLY_POSITIVE
+    enabledTrustLevels: ""
 ```

 Make sure you create a webhook on your discord server.
 This can be done by following this guide: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks